SinghH98/Deploying-a-Multi-Tier-Website-Using-AWS-EC2-Project/README.md

 Company ABC wants to move their product to AWS.
 They have the following things set up right now:
 1. MySQL DB
 2. Website (PHP)
-The company wants high availability on this product, therefore wants Auto Scaling to be enabled on this website.
+The company wants high availability on this product, therefore wants Auto Scaling to be enabled on this website..

 Steps To Solve:
 - Launch an EC2 Instance